sbt/website/src/reference/04-Howto/03-Howto-Generating-Files.md

 }.taskValue
 ```

 Change `Compile` to `Test` to make it a test resource.

-Normally, you
-would only want to generate resources when necessary and not every run.
+**NOTE:** You should cache generated resources for efficiency to avoid regenerating them in every build.
+You can use `sbt.Tracked.{ inputChanged, outputChanged }` for it.